iftechfoundation/twine-cookbook/terms/terms_twee.md

 ## Special Passage Names

 Because Twee does not currently have a specification, some compilers understand and process certain keywords differently.
 The following is a common set of reserved passage names.
+In each case, capitalization matters: "storytitle" is not the same as "StoryTitle".

 #### Start